“We are not human beings having a spiritual experience. We are spiritual beings having a human experience”.

 What is Ayahuasca?

-Once again, Dr. Fericgla states in his expert report that "the psychoactive substance of Ayahuasca is known to be DMT, dimetyltryptamine which in its pure or synthesized state is banned by the International Narcotics Controla Board (INCB), appearing in Schedule I of psychotropic substances subject to international control, in accordance with the Convention on Psychotropic Substances of 1971 and published on the WHO Green List in May 2010.
+Anthropologist, Dr. Josep Fericgla states in his expert report that "the psychoactive substance of Ayahuasca is known to be DMT, dimetyltryptamine which in its pure or synthesized state is banned by the International Narcotics Controla Board (INCB), appearing in Schedule I of psychotropic substances subject to international control, in accordance with the Convention on Psychotropic Substances of 1971 and published on the WHO Green List in May 2010.

 The legal misunderstanding that currently plagues Ayahuasca comes from the plants that add DMT to the mixture.
 Since DMT is a widely available in nature (our brain, for example, produces a lot of it every day), the INCB has set a percentage for prohibition and control, well above the percentage in which it appears in its natural form.

 Having said that, this UN agency, in its Article 284, clearly explains and names a series of herbs and herbal preparations, such as Ayahuasca, Iboga, Peyote and hallucinogenic mushrooms and others, "are not subject to the control of the Convention of 1971 nor of the Convention of 1988.”